arosien/scalaz-base-talk-201208/topics.md

-composition
- * fp folks always talk about composition. what's the big deal?
- * examples of non-composable
- * what you get "for free" with composable

-monads: trivial sequence -> for-comprehension -> add monads, and hence semantics, without changing the program

 syntax helpers:

 ```scala
   val a: A
   val f: A => A
   val g: A => B

   val b: B = a |> f |> g // g(f(a))

   val p: Boolean